VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 A new tailored standard for precision and personalization

 Perhaps the most profound change brought by these digital tools is the ability to deliver highly personalized, precise care.
-Just as a tailor crafts a suit to fit the contours of a client’s body, digital workflows enable us to “fit” our surgical interventions to the unique anatomy and injury pattern of each patient.
-This is a game-changer in, for example, orbital trauma, where millimeters matter for both function and aesthetics.
+Just as a tailor fits clothing to a body, digital workflows enable us to “fit” surgery to the unique anatomy and injury pattern of each patient.

-Another example is the Smolka et al. (2025) paper on proportional condylectomy using a titanium 3D-printed cutting guide (8 patients) for condylar hyperplasia.
-In that study, virtual mirroring of the healthy side allowed precise definition of how much bone to resect; intraoperative positioning of the guide and resection accordingly led to predictable outcomes.
+For example, Smolka et al. (2025) utilized a titanium 3D-printed cutting guide for condylar hyperplasia in 8 patients.
+Virtual mirroring of the healthy side allowed precise definition of how much bone to resect; intraoperative positioning of the guide and resection accordingly led to predictable, personalized outcomes.

 Virtual surgical planning allows us to digitally reduce fractures, simulate repairs, and pre-bend plates or design patient-specific implants before stepping into the operating room.
-This level of preparation means that we’re not improvising solutions on the fly; instead, we’re executing a well-conceived plan tailored to the individual.
+This level of preparation means that we are not improvising solutions on the fly; instead, we are executing a well-conceived plan tailored to the individual.

-The result?
-More predictable outcomes, fewer surprises, and a higher degree of patient satisfaction.
-More precise surgery translates into less tissue trauma, which often leads to shorter recovery times, fewer complications, and better long-term functional and aesthetic results.
-The ability to plan and execute with such accuracy means that the guesswork is minimized, and the margin for error is significantly reduced.
+Precise surgery lends itself to less tissue trauma, quick recovery, fewer complications, and better long-term functional and aesthetic results.
+The ability to plan and execute with such accuracy minimizes guesswork and reduces the margin for error.

 The promises digital workflows hold for CMF surgery